Lion survey Northern Kruger

 Protecting Africa’s iconic predator

-In northern Kruger, poaching and poisoning have increasingly threatened lions, leopards, and vultures.
-As apex predators, lions play a crucial role in maintaining ecosystem balance and their decline could have far reaching consequences.
+In the northern region of Kruger National Park, however, lions face increasing threats from poaching and poisoning, which also affect other species such as leopards and vultures.
+As apex predators, lions play a crucial role in maintaining the balance of the ecosystem and their decline could have far-reaching consequences.

-To protect these majestic animals, the Endangered Wildlife Trust, in partnership with SANParks, conducts a three-month lion survey — tracking, monitoring, and identifying individual lions across this vast and remote landscape.
-I had the privilege of being part of this team, helping to locate lions in the field and take identification photos of each individual.
-This hands-on experience allowed me to witness the lions’ behavior up close while contributing directly to their conservation.
+To better understand and protect these animals, the Endangered Wildlife Trust, in partnership with SANParks, conducted a large-scale lion survey across this vast and remote landscape.
+I had the privilege of being part of this field team as a field officer, helping to locate lions and document individuals in the wild.

 “Being in the field, helping to locate and photograph lions, gave me a unique perspective on their lives and conservation needs.”